🆕 Are hidden website trackers putting your brand at risk? Find out now! 🔎

 What is the CPRA?

 Coined CCPA 2.0, the California Privacy Rights Act (CPRA) was approved by voters on November 4, 2020, as a means to improve upon the existing CCPA.
-The new rights and requirements outlined in the CPRA will go into effect and supersede CCPA on January 2, 2023, resulting in a law more in line with the EU’s GDPR and providing greater protection for consumers and additional compliance regulations for businesses.
+The new rights and requirements outlined in the CPRA went into effect and superseded CCPA on January 2, 2023, resulting in a law more in line with the EU’s GDPR and providing greater protection for consumers and additional compliance regulations for businesses.

 One of the key provisions introduced in the CPRA is the establishment of the California Privacy Protection Agency (CPPA) that will be responsible for auditing and enforcing CCPA.
 Unlike GDPR that included a governing authority, the original CCPA lacked a dedicated “watchdog” to enforce the law and an advocate to provide businesses and consumers with an educational venue for public awareness and understanding of rights and obligations.
 The establishment of the CPPA fills this previous gap.